-Dr. Allen Benjamin Clayton was born in January of 1849 in Aylmer, Ontario (Elgin County) to Peter Clayton and the former Julia Benner.
+Dr. Allen Benjamin Clayton was born on the 26th of January, 1849 in Aylmer, Ontario (Elgin County) to Peter Clayton and the former Julia Benner.
 Dr. Clayton had 3 older siblings, Rosamund, Edgarton and Margaret and 2 younger siblings named Julia and George.

 Dr. Clayton graduated M.D. from the Hahn Medical College in Chicago in 1869.
 He was certified by the Homeopathic Medical Board of Canada in 1869.
 According to the 1882 Ontario Medical Register, he joined the College of Physicians and Surgeons on the 12th of May, 1875.

 Dr. Clayton was practicing medicine in Elgin County in 1871, but he began practicing in Chatham around 1875.

 Dr. Clayton married Emma Dupuis Croley on the 25th of October, 1876 in Aylmer, Ontario.
 She was born on the 19th of November, 1856 in Tillsonburg, Ontario.
 Her parents were Joseph Croley and the former Anna Maria Wallace.
 Mrs. Clayton’s father died when she was only a year old.
 (Joseph Croley died on the 8th of May, 1857 at the age of 33.)
 Mrs. Clayton had an older sister named Mary and a younger sister named Josephine.
 Josephine was born after the death of her father on the 29th of September, 1857.
 Mrs. Croley raised her daughters by herself in Tillsonburg and she worked as a milliner.